DanielWestiner/portfolio-2/README.md

 # My Personal Portfolio

 ## Description

-This project was to create my first portfolio to showcase the recent skills that I have learned in my budding career as a web developer.
-As it has only been a week since my course started, I was unable to populate full-scale projects into my portfolio.
-Instead, I created placeholder images and project spaces to update along the way as I complete more to add into my personal portfolio.
+This project was to update and clean up my first portfolio to showcase the recent skills that I have learned in my budding career as a web developer.
+AI linked some of the projects that I have developed in these first few weeks as well as linked all personal pages (LinkedIn, Github, my Resume, etc) on to the portfolio as well.

 - [Installation](#installation)
 - [Usage](#usage)